-- (a) This specification applies to construction products and building elements inside tunnels, including cables. - (1) These products shall fulfil the requirements of Commission Regulation (EU) 2016/364:Tunnel building material shall fulfil the requirements of classification A2 - (2) of Commission Decision 2000/147/EC.
-Non-structural panels and other equipment shall fulfil the requirements of classification B-of Commission Decision 2000/147/EC. - (3) Exposed cables shall have the characteristics of low flammability, low fire spread, low toxicity and low smoke density. - (b) Materials that would not contribute significantly to a fire load shall be listed.
+- (a) This specification applies to construction products and building elements inside tunnels, including cables. - (1) These products shall fulfil the requirements of Commission Regulation (EU) 2016/3641:Tunnel building material shall fulfil the requirements of classification A2 - (2) Non-structural panels and other equipment shall fulfil the requirements of classification B. - (3) Exposed cables shall have the characteristics of low flammability, low fire spread, low toxicity and low smoke density. - (b) Materials that would not contribute significantly to a fire load shall be listed.
 They are allowed to not comply with the above.